 Work Based Training

-Each student is required to work in an operational commercial kitchen of an industry workplace for a minimum of 48 sessions (192 hours of work placement) for the unit SITHCCC020 Work effectively as a cook.
+Each student is required to work in a commercial hospitality operation for a minimum of 48 sessions (192 hours of work placement) for the unit SITHCCC043 Work effectively as a cook.

 Who can Enroll

-International students over the age of 18 who wish to enter the hospitality industry as a cook.
+Target group for this program will be International applicants over the age of 18 who wish to enter the hospitality industry as a commercial cook.